sodafoundation/architecture-analysis/Capabilities_Report_Design.md

 ### Developer impact

-None
+For storage drivers, developers NEED to fix the gap between capabilities exposed by storage systems and capabilities report interface.
+Specifically, they should implement ```ListStoragePools``` interface by their owns to make sure all required fields (see sample JSON object above) returned.

 ## Use Cases

-User sets up a three-nodes opensds cluster: one controller node(running osdslet daemon) and two storage nodes(run osdsdock daemon seperately in LVM and Ceph cluster).
-Because user doesn't know any idea about backend storage type, so he only needs to specify a profile and opensds will handle all remaining work to create storage instance:
+User A sets up a three-nodes opensds cluster: one controller node(running osdslet daemon) and two storage nodes(run osdsdock daemon seperately in LVM and Ceph cluster).
+Because user doesn't know any idea about backend storage type, so A only needs to specify a profile and opensds will handle all remaining work to create storage instance:

   * Expose what every profile contains to user with properties collected from different storage backends.